skilld-labs/kaizer/scripts/theme-generator/README.md

 Goal is to build maximum amount of components which will be natively integrated in Drupal.
 Which means - in the end of project `storybook` folder should have as minimum as possible components, which are not integrated.
 Also `Helpers` can live in this folder, because they are not explicitly used in Drupal.
-Of course you will always have unclear and/or complicated components, like dialogs or autocompletes or ajax throbbers which will be partially integrated in drupal (for example only css file of such components will be integrated in drupal and that's all).
-Such components should also live in `storybook` folder.
+And of course you will always have some other unclear and/or complicated components, like dialogs or autocompletes or ajax throbbers which will be partially integrated in drupal (for example only css file of such components will be integrated in drupal and that's all).
+Such components should also live in `storybook` folder, because they are not natively integrated.

 ### Namespaces